omakoleg/co-famo/README.md

 # Requrements

-- Require mongoose connection to be initialised before
+- Require mongoose connection to be initialised before in case of using mongo models

 # Installation